tom-seddon/b2/doc/Building-on-Windows.md

 1. Open command prompt in working copy folder

-2. Run `bin\snmake init_vs2019` to generate a solution for Visual Studio 2019.
+2. Run `make init_vs2019` to generate a solution for Visual Studio 2019.

    You should get a bunch of output - there may be the odd warning, but there should be no obvious errors, and it should finish with an